PyLadiesCZ/roboprojekt/README.md

 ```
 python server.py
 ```
 You can choose a map to play directly from command line by writing the location of the JSON map as the optional argument `-m, --map-name`.
+The same way you can enter the number of players `-p, --players`.

 ```
-python server.py -m maps/belt_map.json
+python server.py -m maps/belt_map.json -p 6
 ```

 If you run server on a different computer than the clients, get the server's hostname and run clients with its value as the named argument `-h, --hostname`.